A Quick Guide to Georgia Family Law

 Where can I find the majority of Georgia Family Laws?

-After you have arrived at the website, you can click on the “Georgia Code” tab on the left side of the screen, you will be brought to a searchable list of all GA Code.
+After you have arrived at the website, you can click on the “Georgia Statutes” tab on the left side of the screen, you will be brought to a searchable list of all GA Code.
 The majority of Georgia family law is listed under Title 19 Domestic Relations, and this article will discuss some general information in important chapters.
 If you are searching the updated statutes for divorce, adoption, child custody, or the majority of issues in Michigan family law, you should contact a lawyer immediately.

 Specific Georgia Family Laws and Code